walkerlala/bignum/README.md

     Decimal dsmall(small_str);  // OK

-    // Method 1, initialization overflow, use exception to handle error Decimal dlarge;
+    // Method 1, initialization overflow, use the interface without ErrCode return.
+    // If BIGNUM_ENABLE_EXCEPTIONS is defined, exception will be thrown at error;
+    // if BIGNUM_ENABLE_EXCEPTIONS is not defined, assertion will be triggered.
+    Decimal dlarge;
     try {
         dlarge = Decimal(large_str);